mchung/heroku-buildpack-wordpress/README.markdown

 > To add a Heroku environment variable: `heroku config:set GOOG_UA_ID=UA=1234777-9`

-See `wp-config.php` and documentation from Wordpress for details.
+See `wp-config.php` and documentation from WordPress for details.

-Enabling and configuring the following Wordpress plugins will also speed up Wordpress on Heroku significantly.
+Enabling and configuring the following WordPress plugins will also speed up WordPress on Heroku significantly.

 * `heroku-sendgrid` - Configures phpmailer to send SMTP email with Sendgrid.
-* `heroku-google-analytics` - Configures Google Analytics to display on your Wordpress site.
+* `heroku-google-analytics` - Configures Google Analytics to display on your WordPress site.
   * GOOG_UA_ID=UA-9999999
-* `wpro` - Configures Wordpress to upload everything to S3.
+* `wpro` - Configures WordPress to upload everything to S3.
-* `batcache` - Configures Wordpress to use memcached for caching.
+* `batcache` - Configures WordPress to use memcached for caching.
 * `memcachier` - Use a modern memcached plugin.
 * `cloudflare` - OPTIONAL, but very awesome.
- * If Cloudflare is installed, the plugin configures Wordpress to play nicely with CloudFlare.
-It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
+ * If Cloudflare is installed, the plugin configures WordPress to play nicely with CloudFlare.
+It sets the correct IP addresses from visitors and comments, and also protects WordPress from spammers.
  * Keep in mind that the free version doesn't support SSL, so you'll need to set both `FORCE_SSL_ADMIN` and `FORCE_SSL_LOGIN` to false in order to login.

 ## Usage

-### Creating your Wordpress site on Heroku
+### Creating your WordPress site on Heroku
 ```bash
 $ git clone git://github.com/username/wordpress-on-heroku.git myblog
 $ cd myblog